Part 1. Grades and Grading System

 W Approved withdrawal without credit.

 I Incomplete.
 Approved extension of time to complete the final examination or other requirements of the course.
 Applies to both undergraduate and graduate students.
 (Entitles the student to an examination later without fee, or to additional time to complete other requirements of the course.
-The final grade must be reported on the Supplemental Grade Report Form.)
+The final grade will be reported via the Online Grade Change system.)

 Only the dean of the student’s college may authorize such extension of time in individual cases.
-A grade of “incomplete” that is not removed by the end of the first eight weeks of instruction in the next semester in which the student is enrolled on the Urbana-Champaign campus becomes the grade of F. (Consult the online Class Schedule for the exact date.)
+A grade of “incomplete” that is not removed by the end of the first eight weeks of instruction in the next semester in which the student is enrolled on the Urbana-Champaign campus becomes the grade of F. The exact date can be found on the Office of the Registrar Academic Calendars (http://registrar.illinois.edu/academic-calendars).
 If the student receiving the incomplete grade does not reenroll on the Urbana-Champaign campus, the incomplete grade, if not removed, becomes an F after one calendar year.
 With the approval of the dean of his or her college, the student who has not made up an “incomplete” examination may be withdrawn from the course retroactively, provided such withdrawal is completed before the grade of “incomplete” automatically becomes a grade of F. In exceptional cases, a student who, because of absence for active military service, physical disability, or other sufficient cause, is unable to comply with the rule by removing the I grade within the specified time may be granted a limited extension by the dean of his or her college.
 A student whose status cannot be determined because of “incomplete” grades may register again only with the approval of the dean of his or her college.
 (See §§ 3‑313 and 3‑201.)

 The instructor may authorize such extension of time for a graduate student regardless of the level of the course.
 A grade of “incomplete” must be replaced by a permanent grade no later than Reading Day of the next semester in which the student is registered or it automatically becomes a grade of F. If the student does not enroll the following semester in a graded course, the incomplete grade becomes a grade of F after one year.
 Incomplete grades earned in the spring semester will not be converted to a grade of F until the end of the following fall semester, whether or not the student registers for the summer term.
 Reasonable extensions of time are granted by the Graduate College for justifiable reasons.